 Image and video analysis with machine learning or a sensor-based tracking system could be used to achieve a response time similar to Goal Line Technology.
 However human intervention will need to be eliminated.
 A fully automated VAR system is probably around the complexity of a self-driving car.

-Swapping referees humans for computers
+Swapping human referees for computers